BCS SGAI

 Neuro-Symbolic AI: Combining Neural and Symbolic AI for UK Syndromic Surveillance

-Mercedes Arguello Casteleiro (University of Manchester, UK), Nava Maroto (Universidad Politécnica de Madrid, Spain), Maria Jesus Fernandez Prieto (University of Salford, UK), Yuan Wei (Civil Aviation Flight University of China, China), Peter John Noble (University of Liverpool, UK), Alan David Radford (University of Liverpool, UK) and Goran Nenadic (University of Manchester, UK)
+Mercedes Arguello Casteleiro (University of Manchester, UK), Nava Maroto (Universidad Politécnica de Madrid, Spain), Maria Jesus Fernandez Prieto (University of Salford, UK), Yuan Wei (Civil Aviation Flight University of China, China), Peter John Noble and Alan David Radford (University of Liverpool, UK) and Goran Nenadic (University of Manchester, UK)

 Bi-Resolution: A Logic Reasoning Enhancement Method for Large Language Models Based on Resolution and Bidirectional Reasoning Fusion